saulpierotti/markdown_notebook/ADS.md

 * Many algos were discovered recently also by students
 * An algorithm is a finite series of steps that solves a problem
 * In CS, an algorithm is a well defined computational procedure that takes some inputs, follows a series of steps and eventually produces outputs in order to solve a computational problem
-* Sorting is a common computational problem
-	* The typical input is a series of numbers
-	* The output is a permutation of the input such that $a_i \leq a_{i+1}$
-	* A specific input sequence is an instance of the sorting problem
 * Algorithms are for humans, while a program is for a computer
 * Algorithms are written in pseudocode, which follow specific conventions
 * A problem can be solved by many algorithms